"The Beatles" (aka the White Album) sessions

 AlbumSome of the songs worked on during this session were first released on the "The Beatles (Mono)" LP

-The day before, The Beatles recorded the basic track of “Piggies“, a George Harrison-penned track.
-On this day, from 7 pm to 11 pm, they recorded overdubs.
-As George Martin was on holiday for most of September 1968, Chris Thomas produced this session.
+The previous day, The Beatles recorded the basic track for “Piggies,” written by George Harrison.
+On this day, between 7 pm and 11 pm, they added overdubs.
+With George Martin away on holiday for most of September 1968, Chris Thomas produced this session.

 We fed the microphone signal through a very sharp echo chamber filter, an RS106, so that it chopped off everything above and below the 3.5 kilohertz level, creating a very narrow band of sound.

-Ken Townsend – From “The Complete Beatles Recording Sessions” by Mark Lewisohn
+Ken Townsend – From “The Complete Beatles Recording Sessions” by Mark Lewisohn, 1988

-George and Paul McCartney added some harmony vocals, while John Lennon sang the melody two octaves below them.
+George and Paul McCartney contributed backing vocals, with John Lennon singing the melody two octaves lower.

-George also recorded some pig snorting noises that wouldn’t be used in the final mixes.
+George also recorded pig snorting sounds, which were ultimately not used in the final mix.

-At some point, John isolated himself in the control room to create a sound effect of pigs snorting and grunting, using for that purpose a tape from the Abbey Road sound effects collection, named “Animals and Bees (volume 35)“.
+John isolated himself in the control room at one point to produce a sound effect of pigs snorting and grunting.
+He used a tape from the Abbey Road sound effects library titled “Animals and Bees (volume 35)” for this purpose.

 It’s from an old EMI 78rpm record and The Beatles may have used a combination of that and their own voices.
 That always works well – the new voices hide the 78rpm scratchiness, the original record hides the fact that some of the sounds are man-made.

-Stuart Eltham – From “The Complete Beatles Recording Sessions” by Mark Lewisohn
+Stuart Eltham – From “The Complete Beatles Recording Sessions” by Mark Lewisohn, 1988

-This sound effect would be added during the mixing process, on October 11.
-A string arrangement would also be added on October 10.
+This sound effect was incorporated during the mixing process on October 11, and a string arrangement was added on October 10.

 Written by George Harrison